joseptnl/Humble-Superhero-App/README.md

 ## Team

-I have been the only developer of the application.
-Generally, on software projects, collaborative environments are needed to create a really impactful code.
-However, collaboration can be tough, specially when there are no systems or strategies that make all team members push together towards the same direction.

-If I would have to collaborate with at least one developer, I would split the application in different features (e.g. the get endpoint or a new endpoint to delete).
+If I had to collaborate with at least one developer, I would split the application in different features (e.g. the get endpoint or a new endpoint to delete).
 Each feature would become a task or a set of tasks.
 Then, I would throw the tasks into a Kanban board using tools like Jira or Azure DevOps.
 Finally, each one of us would start developing a task at a time.
 The assignation of each task would be done dynamicaly, based on the needed skills and its priority.

 An other agile methodology that, in my opinion, could be a plus in bigger teams or in large development roadmaps, is Scrum.
 What I feel is the most interesting part of that methodology are the retrospectives done after each sprint.